The-Ant-Lab/arcobaleno/README.md

+# Arcobaleno
-# Arcobaleno - a micropython development board made with The Ant.
+# A micropython development board made with The Ant.

 This is our first complete project made with The Ant CNC machine.
 It is a development board designed by us and intended to be used with micropython.